Skip to main content

 Dishwasher Not Draining: Filter, Pump, and Air Gap

-A dishwasher that finishes its cycle and leaves a pool of dirty water in the bottom is one of the most common calls we get.
-The good news: about half the time it’s a clog you can clear yourself in twenty minutes.
+A dishwasher that finishes its cycle and leaves a pool of dirty water is one of the most common calls we get.
+About half the time it’s a clog you can clear yourself.
 The other half needs a tech.
-This guide covers both, starting with the cheapest fix.
+Start with the easy stuff.

-Before you start, a note on the normal stuff.
-A small amount of clean water in the sump (the recessed well at the bottom) is supposed to be there.
+One note first: a small amount of clean water sitting in the sump (the recessed well at the bottom) is normal.
 It keeps the pump seals from drying out.
 The problem is an inch or more of cloudy water that won’t go away after a full cycle.

 Start with the filter